-Mount Everest (8,848m)
+Mount Everest (8,848.86 m)

-The earth's highest mountain Everest is also known as Chomolungmain the local Tibetan dialect which meansMother of the World and Sagarmatha in Nepali meaning "Forehead in the Sky”.
-Everest has become one of the most sought out destinations for adventurers since its discovery as the highest mountain during the Great Trigonometrical Survey of India in 1856.
+The earth's highest mountain, Everest, is also known as Chomolungma in the local Tibetan dialect, which means Mother of the World, and Sagarmatha in Nepali, meaning "Forehead in the Sky."
+Everest has become one of the most sought destinations for adventurers since its discovery as the highest mountain during the Great Trigonometrical Survey of India in 1856.

-Everest was successfully scaled on May 29, 1953 by the team of Sir Edmund Hillary of New Zealand and Tenzing Norgay of Nepal.
-The legend of George H. L. Mallory who died in the 1924 expedition and debates surrounding the fact that he could have reached the top still remains unresolved.
-More than 7,000 summits have been made till date which even includes 193 summits without supplementary oxygen.
+Everest was successfully scaled on May 29, 1953, by the team of Sir Edmund Hillary of New Zealand and Tenzing Norgay of Nepal.
+The legend of George H. L. Mallory, who died in the 1924 expedition, and debates surrounding the fact that he could have reached the top remain unresolved.
+More than 7,000 summits have been made to date, including 193 summits without supplementary oxygen.

-Kanchenjunga, the third highest mountain in the world was once believed to be the highest mountain.
+Kanchenjunga, the third-highest mountain in the world, was once believed to be the highest mountain.
 This enormous mass lies between the border of Nepal and Sikkim.
-Attempts to scale Kanchenjunga went as far back as 1905, however the first successful ascent was made only in 1955.
+Attempts to scale Kanchenjunga went as far back as 1905.
+However, the first successful ascent was made only in 1955.
 As the mountain is considered holy by the people of Sikkim, it has been a standard to stop a few feet below the actual summit to honor the local belief.

-Makalu is located 14 miles east of Everest as an isolated peak and is the fifth highest mountain in the world.
-Its impressive size and pyramid shape with four sharp ridges makes it stand out as a noteworthy formation.
-The mountain was successfully scaled by a French group in 1955 after the first sixteen attempts that failed.
+Makalu is located 14 miles east of Everest as an isolated peak and is the fifth-highest mountain in the world.
+Its impressive size and pyramid shape with four sharp ridges make it a unique formation.
+A French group successfully scaled the peak in 1955 after the first sixteen failed attempts.